Tips for Finding a Job for Teens

 In some states, if you're under eighteen, you may need to obtain working papers (officially called Employment/Age Certificates) in order to legally be able to work.
 You may be able to get the form at school.
 Otherwise, you can get one at your state Department of Labor.
 Check the Employment/Age Certification list to see which guidelines apply to you.

 If it's school, check with your Guidance Office.
 If it's the Department of Labor, check with your state office.
 Some states, like New York, for example, have special sections of their websites on youth jobs, which will give you the information you need.

 Once you've got the paperwork in order, consider what you would like to do.
 Are you interested in working with little kids?
 Take a look at after-school programs, child care centers, or summer camp jobs.
 How about working on the beach or the ski slopes, at a park, in the mountains, or at another outdoor job?
 Consider a job at a museum, a hospital, at a zoo, or at some other organization related to your career aspirations.

-Here is a list of teen job options.
 The jobs you have during high school will give you some idea of what you might want to do later on.
 They also might give you an idea about some jobs you absolutely don't want to do!

 How to Find a Job

 Next, tell everyone you know that you're looking for work.
 Speak with teachers, family, coaches, friends, parents of friends - anyone and everyone you can think of - and ask for help.
 Most jobs are found through referrals, and people you know are often happy to assist.